20 Best U.S. Travel Destinations, According to TripAdvisor

 1. New York, New York

 Art, theatre, food, history—New York City is known for it all and has something for everyone.
 Take in its energy as you stroll Bohemian neighborhoods such as the East Village.
 Take in a show on or off Broadway, and visit iconic live venues such as the Nuyorican Poets Café.
 Climb to the top of the Empire State Building and the Statue of Liberty for incredible views.
 Shop for luxury goods at the Oculus, a massive transportation and shopping hub near the 9/11 Memorial and Museum, and peruse miles of books at the Strand, one of the city’s oldest bookstores.
 Stroll through Central Park or along the High Line, an elevated walkway with incredible views that runs along the west side of the city.
 The latter pairs perfectly with a visit to the restaurants and artisan stalls at Chelsea Market.
 For the perfect end to your trip, walk across the Brooklyn Bridge at dusk.
-Next, find out the best places to visit in 2019, according to travel experts.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.